Reproducible Model Selection Using Bagged Posteriors: Introduction

-Despite its potentially attractive features, there has been limited methodological development or theoretical investigation of BayesBag prior to the current work. \citet{Buhlmann:2014} and \citet{Huggins:2019:BayesBagI} consider BayesBag in the parameter inference and prediction setting, while in this paper we focus on the use of BayesBag for model selection, which has been explored empirically in an application to phylogenetic tree reconstruction \citep{Waddell:2002,Douady:2003}.
-Building off this previous work, our primary contributions are: \benum \item We develop a rigorous asymptotic theory which shows that, when all models are misspecified and two or more models have similar predictive accuracy, Bayesian model selection is unstable, while BayesBag model selection remains stable.
-Our analysis quantifies the effects of the relevant factors such as the mean and variance of the model log-likelihood differences and the correlation structure between the model log-likelihoods. \item We provide concrete guidance on how to select the bootstrap dataset size $\bsnumobs$ and, through our asymptotic analysis, clarify the role of $\bsnumobs$ in the stability of BayesBag model selection. \item We verify through numerical experiments on synthetic and real data that, when all of the models are misspecified, BayesBag model selection leads to more stable inferences across datasets and small model changes, while Bayesian model selection is unstable.
-Further, when one of the models is correctly specified, BayesBag model selection is slightly more conservative than the standard posterior, in the sense that BayesBag posterior probabilities tend to be slightly farther from zero and one. \eenum In short, we find that in the presence of misspecification, model selection with the bagged posterior has appealing statistical properties while also being easy to use and computationally tractable on practical problems.
+Despite its attractive features, there has been limited methodological or theoretical work on BayesBag prior to the present paper. \citet{Buhlmann:2014} and \citet{Huggins:2019:BayesBagI} consider BayesBag in the parameter inference and prediction setting.
+In this paper, we focus on the use of BayesBag for model selection, which has been explored empirically in an application to phylogenetic tree reconstruction \citep{Waddell:2002,Douady:2003}.
+Building off this previous work, our primary contributions are: \benum \item We develop a rigorous asymptotic theory showing that, when all models are misspecified and two or more models have similar predictive accuracy, Bayesian model selection is unstable, while BayesBag model selection remains stable.
+Our analysis quantifies the effects of the relevant factors such as the mean and variance of the log-likelihood ratios and the correlation structure of the log-likelihoods. \item We provide concrete guidance on selecting the bootstrap dataset size $\bsnumobs$ and, via our theory, we clarify the effect of $\bsnumobs$ on the stability of BayesBag model selection. \item We verify through numerical experiments on synthetic and real data that, when all of the models are misspecified, BayesBag model selection leads to more stable inferences across datasets and small model changes, while Bayesian model selection is unstable.
+When one of the models is correctly specified, BayesBag is slightly more conservative than Bayesian model selection, in the sense that the bagged posterior probabilities tend to be slightly farther from zero and one. \eenum In short, we find that in the presence of misspecification, model selection with the bagged posterior has appealing statistical properties while also being easy to use and computationally tractable on practical problems.